oatear/cider/cider-app/README.md

 ## Electron application

 Run `npm run electron` for the electron desktop application.
+Run `npm run electron:debug` to start electron with an external debugger.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.